POLS2220 Foundations of Global Political Economy

 - Level 2 elective

-- Political and economic power have always been interconnected, but with globalisation this relationship has become more consequential and contentious.
-This unit explores the evolution of the global political economy, and considers how it has been shaped by powerful states such as the US, and influential institutions like the World Bank and the International Monetary Fund.
-The unit enables students to understand the uneven nature of economic development, the persistence of poverty and inequality, as well as disputes over trade and the management of international financial crises.
-The unit enables students to (1) understand the contemporary dynamics and historical evolution of the global political economy; and (2) evaluate competing explanations of its operation.
+- This unit explores how politics and economics are fundamentally connected.
+By locating key economic issues and questions in their broader political context, you will explore the evolution of the global political economy, and consider how it has been shaped by powerful states, such as the US and China, and influential institutions, like the World Bank and the World Trade Organisation.
+This unit enables students to understand the uneven nature of economic development, the persistence of poverty and inequality, as well as disputes over trade and the everyday impacts of international financial crises.
+By completing this unit, students can (1) develop a comprehensive understanding of the contemporary dynamics and historical evolution of the global political economy; and (2) evaluate competing explanations of its operation.

 - Indicative assessments in this unit are as follows: (1) tutorial preparation and participation; (2) test; and (3) research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.